 Political, business, and private correspondence, account books, family history, and essays of an early Ohio family active in Ohio River commercial ventures, land transactions, and Jacksonian politics and bank reforms.
 Folders contain typed copies of items on microfilm plus some originals not on film.

-Correspondence from Missouri, Tennessee, and North Carolina, but primarily of the Walter R. Lenoir family in Boone County, MO, describing the life of early settlers, prospects for Missouri, and growth of Columbia.
+The papers contain correspondence from Missouri, Tennessee, and North Carolina, but primarily of the Walter R. Lenoir family in Boone County, Missouri, describing the life of early settlers, prospects for Missouri, and growth of Columbia.
 Education, farming, land, slaves, churches, and family are also discussed.
+Originals are located in the Lawson McGhee Collection at Knoxville, Tennessee, the Lenoir Collection at the University of Tennessee and the Lenoir Collection at the University of North Carolina.

 Lenoir, Thomas (1730-1861), Letters, 1839-1843, (C0355)